 When running a card programme, offering banking services to your customers enables you to reach potentially unbanked customers and provide additional options for making and taking payments using the banking networks.
-GPS offers a pre-integrated Agency Banking service, which you can seamlessly plug into.
-This service is only available in Europe and the UK.
+If you do not have a banking licence, your issuer bank may be able to offer this service.
+Alternatively, an Agency Banking service provides an option to accept payments on behalf of your customers.
 The main banking networks and systems are described below: